This accessibility statement applies to the University of Edinburgh's School of Chemistry website, www.chem.ed.ac.uk.

 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.
-This is an external site with suggestions to make your computer more accessible.

-How Accessible this Website is
+How accessible this website is

 We know some parts of this website are not fully accessible: